waste-of-kindergarten/xpython37-v0.1/python/Doc/library/hashlib.rst

 .. versionadded:: 3.6
    :func:`blake2b` and :func:`blake2s` were added.

-.. _hashlib-usedforsecurity:

-.. versionchanged:: 3.9
-   All hashlib constructors take a keyword-only argument *usedforsecurity* with default value ``True``.
-A false value allows the use of insecure and blocked hashing algorithms in restricted environments. ``False`` indicates that the hashing algorithm is not used in a security context, e.g. as a non-cryptographic one-way compression function.

-   Hashlib now uses SHA3 and SHAKE from OpenSSL 1.1.1 and newer.

 For example, to obtain the digest of the byte string ``b'Nobody inspects the spammish repetition'``::